 The call is for security experts and representatives from industry, academia, civil society organizations and international organizations.

-Those interested to share innovative ideas and new solutions will be invited to a UNICRI meeting in Geneva on 7 September 2018.
+Those interested to share innovative ideas and new solutions will be invited to a UNICRI meeting in Geneva in October 2018.
 The results will be used to prepare a Report on Emerging and Future Risks that will scan the horizon of technology solutions to anticipate and mitigate risks posed by advances in biotechnology.

 The call is organized by UNICRI within the framework of its SIRIO initiative in Geneva.